A step by step guide to knitting your festive Christmas knit!

 Before we get started on the pattern we suggest you spend a bit of time learning the basic stitches you’ll need to complete your masterpiece (spoiler - there are only five!).
 You can use the yarn that came in your kit to practice with.
 Once you've got these mastered you'll find this pattern is a cinch!

 TEST YOUR TENSION

-Before we dive in let's check that the tension is in line with what we need.
-We knit a swatch to make sure the tension is juuuust right.
-It's a bit like goldilocks, if the tension is too tight, your jumper will be too small, and if it's too loose it may not hold it's shape and might be too big.
+First thing's first.
+Before you start your project, make sure your tension (how tightly or loosely your knitting is) is juuuust right 🥣 We do this by knitting a “tension swatch”.
+It's a bit like goldilocks, if the tension is too tight, your piece will be too small, and if it's too loose it may not hold its shape and might be too big.